djkramnik/ui-annotations/README.md

 * option to unlock (put state back to dormant?)
 * unable to nav to 'Find A Store' on the starbucks.com page.
 Maybe this is due to the differently shaped nav criteria
 * max height on the remove icon
-* the colours for the show annotations too light at times
+* improve the colours on the annotation dictionary
 * the styling of the extension popup should be site style agnostic.
 * the conversion of currEl in the extension from a single node to an array...
 * the ability to click p and project by some criteria (tag+structure, classname). this will populate the array and you can label them and include them in one click.